Spider-Man on the cover of Amazing Fantasy #15 (1962)

 The Amazing Spider-Man #14

-First appearance of the Green Goblin.
+First Green Goblin.

 2. 1967